Who to contact with questions or concerns:

 UFCD Office of Academic Affairs at 352-273-5950 or DN-Office_of_Education-DL@ad.ufl.edu

-Purpose: This section defines the nonacademic criteria for admission, advancement through and graduation from the DMD program at the University of Florida College of Dentistry.
+This webpage defines the nonacademic criteria for admission, advancement through the curriculum and graduation from the DMD program at the University of Florida College of Dentistry (UFCD).
 The College is committed to the policy that all persons shall have equal access to its programs, facilities and employment without regard to race, creed, color religion, age, disability, sex, sexual orientation, marital status, national origin, political opinions or affiliations, genetic information and veteran status.

-Specific: It is required that a candidate possess the manual motor skills necessary to directly perform, diagnostic and treatment maneuvers associated with the practice of general dentistry.
-Such maneuvers require coordination of both gross and fine muscular movements, equilibrium, and functional uses of the senses of touch, vision and functional communication.
+Specific: It is required that a candidate possess the manual motor skills necessary to directly perform diagnostic and treatment maneuvers associated with the practice of general dentistry.
+Such maneuvers require coordination of both gross and fine (precision and strength) motor movements, equilibrium and functional uses of the senses of touch, vision and functional communication.

-A candidate must be able to perform basic life support (including CPR), transfer and position patients with disabilities, and position and reposition self around patients in various treatment settings in a standing or sitting position.
-The candidate must be able to operate dental equipment controls utilizing fine hand movements, position, move dental instruments, and move in all directions within 0.5 millimeter of tolerance.
-A candidate must promote and support the ability of co-workers to perform prompt care.
+A candidate must be able to perform basic life support (including CPR), transfer and position patients with disabilities and position and reposition oneself around patients in various treatment settings in a standing or sitting position.
+The candidate must be able to operate dental equipment controls utilizing fine hand movements, position, move dental instruments and move in all directions, including indirect vision, within 0.5 millimeter of tolerance.
+A candidate must be able to coordinate their efforts with co-workers, including dental assistants, to perform appropriate care.
 Candidates must be able to work in the proper ergonomic positions appropriate to the delivery of dental treatment for extended times.
-A candidate must be able to operate controls, use high-speed or low-speed dental hand pieces for tooth preparation procedures, and use hand instrumentation, including scalpels for surgical procedures.
+A candidate must be able to operate controls with both hands, fingers and feet concomitantly, use high-speed or low-speed dental hand pieces for tooth preparation procedures and use hand instrumentation, including scalpels for surgical procedures.
 All of these skills must be performed within reasonable patient treatment time periods, either in simulation or clinical patient care, as determined by the faculty to simulate real-time professional dental care.
-A candidate must be able to maintain strength, posture, reach, and manipulate equipment to all positions in order to control the operating environment.
+A candidate must be able to maintain strength, posture, reach and manipulate equipment to all positions in order to control the operating pre-clinical and clinical environments.